 I have just read a recent website article titled “How to Dominate a Dog and become the Alpha Leader”.
 This was written this year and the ‘expert’ writing it gives advice about how to makes sure your dog knows you are Alpha.
 Some of the suggestions were:

 Make eye contact – stare at your dog when are they acting out of line.
 Don’t let your dog walk in front of you because only the Alpha leads the pack.
 Control all the resources – don’t let your dog have any food or toys without you giving it to them.
 Don’t allow them on the bed or sofa.
 Misbehaving is your dog trying to test the boundaries and needs to be corrected.
 Get your dog to earn everything – nothing is for free.
 All these things make you a strong leader and is you asserting your dominance so your dog will learn to be a well-behaved canine.
 I honestly cannot believe this sort of article is still being written and still allowing people to be misinformed about how to train and live with dogs.
 This information is so outdated.
 It has now been disproved by scientists; however, these sorts of myths just won’t go away.
 I feel so sad for dog owners who are trying their best to raise their dog to be a wonderful family member when these sorts of articles are still being spouted by so called experts!
 Why do we seem to cling onto outdated, factually incorrect information?
 Is it deeper than this?
 Is it that sometimes we feel out of control with our dogs and that being told to ‘be more Alpha’ connects with something more basic that makes sense to us?
 If we fear something or don’t understand it, then control must be the only option?
 Discipline is needed.
 Right and wrong – a moral judgment is required.
 Dogs are not moral.
 They have no concept of right and wrong.
 They see the world as what’s successful/safe versus unsuccessful/unsafe.
 So, when we say things like “they knew they shouldn’t be doing that” it’s not correct.
 Yes, they give a brilliant ‘guilty’ face, which we take as them ‘knowing’ they did wrong.
 The appeasement body language they are displaying is in response to your emotional state or past memories of what happens in these situations.
 For example: your dog chews the sofa when you are out of the house.
 You come home, you are angry and shout at the dog.
 Dog learns, when you come home you are sometimes angry and upset, so they learn to show appeasement when you return home.
 The sofa chewing isn’t in their radar of why you are reacting like that.
 You need to look at why the dog was chewing the sofa: boredom, stress, anxiety, teething etc. The underlying reason of ‘why’ needs to be addressed, not punish them for doing it.
 I honestly understand that sometimes our dogs can cause us stress, worry and anxiety.
 Some behaviour problems can impact every aspect of our lives.
 Not being able to walk on the beach in case you see another dog, not having visitors in your home for fear of them showing aggression, not being able to go out to social events because your dog cannot be left alone.
 There are lots of behaviours that our dogs need our support to help them with, to live in our human world.
 They don’t need us to dominate them, to be more Alpha, to stop any freedom of choice or prevent them from having a trusting relationship with us.
 If you get a dog to dominate and rule like an Alpha, then can I please suggest you don’t get one.
-Jo x
+Jo x Do you know the difference between a reward and a reinforcer?
+We use the term reward-based training often, but if you only reward the behaviour and your dog isn’t actually getting reinforced then the training outcome you are working towards is unlikely to be achieved.

 The quick way to know if the reward is actually reinforcing the behaviour is to see if your dog is willing to repeat the behaviour.
 If they don’t want to repeat it – it wasn’t reinforcing!
 This is when we start to say that our dogs are dumb or stubborn.
 This isn’t correct or helpful for us to think like this.
 Our dogs are very intelligent but also honest.
 They will repeat a behaviour that is worth doing again.
 They are looking for rewards and reinforces in their daily life (just like us!) so why would they do something that doesn’t have any fun outcomes?
 How much would I have to pay you to do a job you didn’t want to?
 A job I hate to do is cleaning the windows of my house.
 So if I did it and only got a ‘thank you’ from my husband, I am less likely to want to do it again.
 However, if after I finished all my friends turned up and had a party, then you know what, I might be more likely to happily clean my windows more often!
 So in this situation, in the first instead I did get rewarded by verbal praise.
 However, this reward didn’t increase my desire to repeat the behaviour of cleaning my windows.
 In the second example, I got a wonderful evening with friends, that reward reinforced my behaviour so I am now more likely to do it again.
 By the way, I now pay a window cleaner as really don’t like that job and my friends don’t turn up to party after I do it 😊 Top tips to help with your training: 1 – Play more!
 Find out what games your dog likes.
 Is it tug, chase, bounce?
 You can build an amazing relationship with your dog once you understand their play style.
 Also take your games on your walks.
 Most of us only use games at home with our dogs and don’t think about taking this fun interaction outside.
 2 – Tone of voice – be aware how you speak to your dog has an impact.
 If you are stern in your tone, then that ‘control’ you think you have will only last to a certain point.
 Who wants to do things because they are worried about the outcome if they don’t do it?
 At some point, the dog will choose the other more fun option such as chasing the squirrel or running with another dog.
 Keep it happy and light.
 3 – Words – do you ‘nag’ at your dog?
 Keep repeating the same cue and expecting them to respond?
 Do you constantly ‘chat’ at your dog and just expect them to know what is chat and what words they should respond to?
 Make sure you are clear with what verbal cues you expect your dog to understand and respond to.
 4 – Management – the old classic of using management so that you dog gets it right.
 Don’t set your dog up to fail – I say this a lot.
 If you know in certain situations your dog is likely to do the unwanted behaviour, then it’s your job to put in the management required to keep them safe and not allow them to rehearse the behaviour you don’t want them to do.
 Using a long line, or using a stairgate at home, these aren’t failing, these are management steps.
 5 – Celebrate small wins – it’s so important in anything you are training your dog to do, to celebrate each small progression step they make.
 Slow and steady is the best way for your dog to learn a new skill, so make sure each step is rewarded.
 6 – Natural outlets – is your dog allowed to be a dog?
 Do you give them appropriate outlets where possible?
 If you have a dog that loves to dig – have you got an area in your garden where they can dig or a sandpit filled with sand and toys to find?
 Do you sometimes hire a dog field and let them freely run around without worry of what you might come across?
 Especially useful if you have a dog that struggles around other dogs and people or a young dog that doesn’t have a reliable recall yet.
 Do you allow your dog to choose the pace of your walk?
 To allow them to stop and sniff as much as they want or even choose the direction they go?
 My challenge to you is to really start thinking about what your dog finds reinforcing as this really will help you with your training goals.
 Jo x I went to Crufts for 2 days this year.
 I have been going for many years and decided 1 day just wasn’t enough so the last few years I have gone for 2 days and stayed overnight.
 Mum and I go and have an amazing time cheering on people we know in various dog sports and showing.
 Showing I have to say isn’t really ‘my thing’ so spend most of our time in the big arena watching agility, flyball, obedience, heelwork to music and all the other brilliant displays.
 I love understanding how much work and time and sometimes tears has been put in to achieve the level of skill that each dog and handler are displaying and to be able to do it whilst being watched by thousands is amazing.
 The relationships are wonderful to watch no matter what age.